 – The guy who gesticulated so widely when speaking that he sent a passing waitress and her tray of drinks flying across the room.

 – The chef who decided to take Lucy on a date to a photography exhibition outside London.
 Lucy was rather unnerved to find herself getting on a train with a total stranger with no clue where she was going.
 (They ended up going out for 7 months, so it was ok in the end).

 – The bloke who turned out to be a friend of a friend.
 He hadn’t told his mates that he was doing online dating, and Lucy inadvertently ‘outed’ him.

 Eventually, at the age of 30, she met The Ex on Match.com.
 He bowled her over on the first date and by date four they were a couple.
 The relationship lasted five years before The Ex decided he fancied a girl from work rather more, and within two weeks he, and all his stuff, were gone.

 Lucy found herself thrown back out into a very different world.
 Most of her friends were now married with babies.
 She herself was no longer a catch, but (whisper it) over 35, and therefore pretty much undateable.
 And smartphones and dating apps had been invented, with swiping and ghosting and all sorts of confusing behaviours.
 The relatively calm dating pool had become shark-infested waters.

 But Lucy’s never been one to shy away from a challenge.
 So she held her nose and jumped back in.
-Three years on and she’s still swimming, and there are still plenty of sharks circling, but she’s much better at dealing with it all now.
+Four years on and she’s still swimming, and there are still plenty of sharks circling, but she’s much better at dealing with it all now.
 She’s not drowning nearly quite so much, and sometimes she even kind of enjoys the exercise.
 Though she’s still hoping for a lifeguard (or possibly a merman) to come and rescue her.
 She just wishes he’d hurry the fuck up.